World-of-Workflows/WorkflowsUniversity/learn-workflows/database.md

 When considering how you will configure your database, it's important to think about how you will use it.
 A session planning what data you will need and how you will use it is important to ensure you don't have to spend time redoing your work.

 > **Developer Mode**
 > Normally, in production you cannot rename or delete types or columns.
 This is to ensure that the data is immutable and cannot be removed.
 This is the normal configuration for World of Workflows.
-However an adminsitrator can enable developer mode which extends the system to allow these more dangerous activities.
+However an administrator can enable developer mode which extends the system to allow these more dangerous activities.

 When one works with the database, you normally: